 The SIWA Annual Charity Gala is the second largest fundraising event after the SIWA & Diplomatic Community Bazaar.
 Net proceeds from the evening including silent and live auction will be donated to support local charities in Korea.

 Gala net proceeds will benefit the following 3 charities:

-The center was founded by Mother Mary Patrick and Fr.
-John Blowick in 1971.
-They have been working across 12 countries.
+Myongdo (The Bright Way) Welfare Center, at Mokpo, Shin-An area, was founded in 1985.
 In the society of our time, there is much disregard for human life in all its forms.
 The dignity of human person is so often ignored or placed on the lowest rung of priorities; people can be regarded as tools to be used, rather than gifts to be respected, nourished, and encouraged to reach their full potential without any question of discrimination.
-The Day Centre, started by the Columban Sisters, recognises and promotes the dignity of the human person by providing the right environment for the disabled section of society to live a normal life.
-In Korea, they have been working for a more inclusive society through educational rehabilitation and social integration programmes for people with Learning Difficulties.
-They have also been able to develop efficient Rural Health Programs and hospital for the Care of HIV and AIDS sufferers and their families.
+The Day Centre, started by Sister Geradine Ryan, Columban Sisters, recognizes and promotes the dignity of the human person by providing the right environment for 800 children and adults with disabilities.
+In Korea, they have been working for a more inclusive society through educational and work rehabilitation and social integration programmes for people with Learning Difficulties.

 2016 SIWA Gala